Ohio Car Insurance

 |First Offense||Until all requirements are met||$100||Loss of license plates/registration|

 SR-22 requirement 3-5 years

 |Third Offense + Subsequent Offenses||2 years||$600||Loss of license plates/registration|

 |Vehicle forfeit and sold, may not register another vehicle for five years|

 The law says you have to show proof of insurance to an officer at any traffic stop or vehicle inspection stop.
 You’ll also be required to produce it if you’ve been in an accident.
 An at-fault accident where you are uninsured will lead to additional penalties on top of those outlined above.

-Ohio accepts both paper and electronic proof of insurance, but it’s a good idea to keep the paper even if you can access it on your phone.
-A dead battery can happen at the worst possible time!
+However, if you’re pulled over, an Ohio law enforcement officer will accept both paper and electronic proof of insurance.
+It’s a good idea to keep the paper even if you can access it on your phone.

 Ohio’s Probationary Driver Licensing program for teen drivers has several steps and a lot of requirements.
 This is designed to get new drivers on the road safely.